banchan86/harp-tech.github.io_ref/tutorials/hobgoblin-acquisition.md

 - Configure the [`DigitalOutputSet`] property to the same digital output pin (`GP15`).

 > [!NOTE]
 > At this point we are ready to send these `HarpMessage` commands into the `Hobgoblin`.
-However, the [`Device`] operator only accepts one input node, which would carry all the `HarpMessage` commands.
+However, the [`Device`] operator only accepts one input node, which must carry all the `HarpMessage` commands.

 - Insert a [`Merge`] operator to combine these two commands into one `HarpMessage` sequence.
 - Insert a [`Device`] operator to send the `HarpMessage` sequence into the `Hobgoblin`.